drone-comp/drone-comp.ita.br/content/project/wildfire/index.md

 ---

-We aim at creating a data collection system capable of dealing with multiplatform and multisensor (multispectral imaging, humidity, temperature, and others) data to build artificial intelligence models to predict wildfire risk in a coverage area.
+We aim at creating a data collection system capable of dealing with multiplatform and multi-sensor (multispectral imaging, humidity, temperature, and others) data to build artificial intelligence models to predict wildfire risk in a coverage area.